Martmists-GH/kpy-plugin/README.md

 > Note: Modules built with KPy still require XCode when building on macOS, this is a Kotlin/Native limitation.

+A huge thank you to the [indygreg/python-build-standalone](https://github.com/indygreg/python-build-standalone/) project for providing prebuilt python binaries to build against.
+This project would be impossible to maintain without it.

 ## Features

 ### Implemented